Arthur Morris/BIRDS AS ART

 The Fact$ of Life

 The market for editorial sales of natural history images has virtually disappeared.
 The incomes of the world’s top stock photographers are down by at least 90%.
-Like me, most depend on income from photo trips, the sale of educational materials, and income from this or that affiliate program.
+Like me, many depend on income from photo trips, the sale of educational materials, and income from this or that affiliate program.

 B&H